ruial/briefbytes/source/_posts/Azure-Kubernetes-Service-Pipelines.md

 ## Conclusion

 The cloud and Kubernetes provide massive productivity, scalability and reliability improvements and their adoption will surely continue to grow.
+CRDs and custom operators enable k8s to manage more than containers, for example you can manage Kafka [topics](https://strimzi.io/docs/operators/latest/overview.html#configuration-points-resources_str).
 There are so many more topics about Kubernetes and AKS that could be covered but I will finish this post with some useful docs:

 - [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet)
 - [AKS Ingress](https://docs.microsoft.com/en-us/azure/aks/ingress-tls)